jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Penalties**

 ### 279 Penalties for individuals
-Every individual who commits an offence against section 277 or section 278 is liable— (a) to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000; and (b) to an additional penalty under section 409.
+Every individual who commits an offence against section 277 or section 278 is liable on conviction— (a) to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000; and (b) to an additional penalty under section 409.

 ### 280 Penalties for bodies corporate
-Every body corporate that commits an offence against section 277 or section 278 is liable— (a) to a fine not exceeding $100,000; and
+Every body corporate that commits an offence against section 277 or section 278 is liable on conviction— (a) to a fine not exceeding $100,000; and
   (b) to an additional penalty under section 409.